Dng120696/Online_Store_App/README.md

 - Can Ask questions to an AIChatbot chat
 - Can Message the Admin

+#### Images
+- We use aws Amazon S3 storage for the images uploaded in our application

 ### Admin

 #### Dashboard
 - Chart for Order Total Amount per day for 1 month
 - Can See the Total Order Amount, Cancelled Amount, and Refund Amount
+- Table List of statuses for the order

 #### Product Management
 - Create, read, update, and delete products.